-I have had a little look at Word etc to find a calendar for 2014.
-I tried to load the Publisher file, but WordPress wasn’t having any of it.
+I have had a little look at Word etc to find a calendar for 2020 and found this one in Excel.
 If you are au fait with desk top publishers, most of them will have this kind of photo calendar.
 You can then load digital copies of your photos before printing the pages off.

 Or make a pot holder for the recipient and attach the calendar to the back of that in such a way that s/he can detach the pot holder from the calendar so s/he can use both.
 Or you could scan something interesting, or find an image on the web, or use a photo of the recipient, or maybe a picture of you/the kids/the whole family/the house in last winters snow

-You can then punch holes in the pages along the top, with a hole punch, or screwdriver on a chopping board (one for the adults this, the kids can do the artwork, but this needs an adults steady hand).
+You can then punch holes in the pages along the top, with a hole punch, or screwdriver on a chopping board.
+One for the adults this, the kids can do the artwork, but this needs an adults steady hand.
 Then thread some colourful string/raffia/wool/whatever through the holes to keep the whole thing together

 You could write on family birthdays, a date that you are inviting them round for dinner, planned family celebrations, anything that you think important.
 Nans and Grandads usually love this kind of thing and it hardly costs anything in cash terms

 If you want to use those tiny calendars to stick on, all stationers will have them and they cost very little